jon-jacky/Piety/piety/README.md

 piety
 =====

-Piety provides concurrency with a Python *asyncio* event loop.
+Piety provides concurrency with a Python *asyncio* event loop named *piety*.
 Tasks are implemented by Python *coroutines* and *readers* (event handlers) that run in this event loop.

 Piety provides *asyncio* readers for its custom Python shell and its editor.
 These enable the shell and the editor to run without